• Introduction · Old Build/Hardware · Sanity Check · New Build Time · New Build Time/Hardware · Old Build Images · New Build Images · Random Notes

 Introduction

-I'm moving my Unraid NAS from a dedicated rack case, to a new, more normal case, here I tried to document my thoughts and progress.
+I am moving my Unraid NAS from a dedicated rack case to a new, more conventional case.
+Here, I have tried to document my thoughts and progress.

 Hardware